brightsparklabs/appcli/README.md

 Install with `pip install black`.
 This can be run through VSCode or via the CLI.
 See the documentation for details.

+We also use `isort` to automatically sort imports, which can be invoked by calling `make all`.

 ## Licenses